rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 ### Why does a type parameter `T` need explicit trait bounds if I want to call `t.foo()` (for `t` of type `T`), when C++ template parameters do not?

-* Requiring explicit bounds means that the compiler can provide good error messages at the point where the type-parametric item is *defined*, rather than delaying to when its type parameters are instantiated.
+* Requiring explicit bounds means that the compiler can type-check the code at the point where the type-parametric item is *defined*, rather than delaying to when its type parameters are instantiated.
 You know that *any* set of type parameters fulfilling the bounds listed in the API will compile.
-It's an enforced minimal level of documentation and results in very clean error messages.
+It's an enforced minimal level of documentation, and results in very clean error messages.

 * C++ needs Koenig lookup/argument dependent lookup, which comes with its own host of problems.
 Explicit bounds avoid this issue.